Siegfried von Kardorff: Life

-He was born the son of Wilhelm von Kardorff and followed him in adopting a career in politics.
-Describing himself as a "left-wing Free Conservative", Kardoff was from 1910 to 1918 member of Prussian House of Representatives.
-Kardorff helped found the German National People's Party.
+Describing himself as a "left-wing Free Conservative", Kardoff helped found the German National People's Party.
 At one of its first public meetings in December 1918, Kardorff was the main speaker.
 He declared: "Our new party, in which friendly right-wing parties have united, has no past and rejects any responsibility for the past.
 We have a present and, if God will, a good future".
 Kardorff said that the party would uphold the monarchy, agriculture, the middle class and the church: "But we are not a party of Lutheran orthodoxy, rather we find recognition wherever living Christianity is found".